speleonut/parallel-TRhist/README.md

 **Usage**
 screen parallel.TRhist.wrapper.sh -p file_prefix -s /path/to/sequences -o /path/to/output | [ - h | --help ]

+\# Use ctrl+a d to detach from the screen session (the session will quit once the read splitting is done)

 **Workflow description**
 The wrapper script sets off a chain of jobs working on paired fastq files to get a single matrix of all possible read repeat counts.
 The fastq are split into sub files of 10 million reads per chunk.